The Outflow of the B335 Protostar II: After the Outburst: Observations and Analysis Methods

 \subsection{Photometry of Background Stars}

 Generating the maps of extinction and H$_2$O ice column density starts with a flux-limited list of stars in the field observed with NIRCam in B335.
-This star list was carefully visually inspected and detector defects, artifacts from diffraction spikes, extragalactic extended objects, and closely spaced stars were excluded.
-In a second iteration of this process, stars directly behind knotty, shock features were excluded.
+This star list was carefully visually inspected and detector defects, artifacts from diffraction spikes, extragalactic extended objects, closely spaced stars and stars behind shock features were excluded.
 For all stars in this curated list, aperture photometry was performed in the F277W, F300M, F356W, and F444W filters.
 Since the signal in the F300M filter, designed to match the H$_2$O ice absorption band, was the faintest of these filters, all stars with F300M photometry fainter than 1 $\mu$Jy had their photometry marked as invalid.

 Each star with valid photometry in all those four filters represents a column density (or extinction) measurement in a line of sight through the molecular cloud.
 This set of randomly distributed line-of-sight measurements can only be processed into a contiguous map with some assumptions.
 We have chosen a technique minimizing assumptions about the structure of the molecular cloud.
-For each position on the sky within the images, the assigned water ice column density is the weighted median column density in the closest seven lines of sight (stars) with valid photometry.
-We found that the weighted median combining of several lines of sight is essential for eliminating noise spikes produced by low S/N individual stars.
-The resulting column density map is therefore an irregular patchwork of small areas of constant column density.
-It is an unfortunate side effect that those patches of constant column density are largest in areas of high column density, i.e., close to the protostar, where detectable background stars are scarce.
+For each position on the sky within the images, the assigned water ice column density is the median column density in the closest seven lines of sight (stars) with valid photometry.
+We found that the median combining of several lines of sight is essential for eliminating noise spikes produced by low S/N individual stars.
+The resulting column density map is therefore a Voronoi-like irregular tessellation of small areas of constant column density.
+It is an unfortunate side effect that those tessellation elements of constant column density are largest in areas of high column density, i.e., close to the protostar, where detectable background stars are scarce.
+The extinction near the protostar position is therefore systematically underestimated.